"The childish fascination with the everyday miracle is a

 The films and literature I teach run the gamut of human experience, from the ecstatic and joyful to the degrading and sordid.
 Many visual and literary artists regularly exercise this kind of topical license, operating under the assumption that representing even the most difficult material can serve a beneficial purpose.
 One viewer or reader might actually become sensitized to social problems they had hitherto ignored when they encounter such problems dramatized in art.
 Another might find in a tale’s situations and dialogue helpful analogues for painful things they have themselves experienced: the story, that is, might provide them a voice—useful words and strategies for expressing their own grief and suffering.

 Others, however, might be re-traumatized by watching something that hits too close to home because they’re not yet ready to re-experience their pain—even through the medium of fictional art.
-Or, they might fundamentally disagree with the creators’ representation of challenging subject matter—might be offended by the representation and quickly point to other, more politic and sensitive portrayals of such difficult material.
+Or, they might fundamentally disagree with the creators’ representation of challenging subject matter, might be offended by the representation and quickly point to other, more politic and sensitive portrayals of such difficult material.
 They might even hold that the creator has no right to represent what they have placed in their art because that creator’s own identity factors do not closely enough mirror the elements they have chosen to represent.

-Recognizing that even detailed content warnings have limited value, I’d like to supplement them with an open invitation to exercise your freedom to disagree with the perspective of others (incl. myself), and to approach me during office hours or via email with concerns.
+Recognizing that even detailed content warnings have limited value, I’d like to supplement them with an open invitation to exercise your freedom to disagree with the perspective of others (incl. myself), and to approach me during office hours or via email with any concerns.

 COURSE GOALS